codingforpleasure/customized-workspace/Ubuntu/useful-resources/anomaly-detection.md

 The local outlier factor computes an anomaly score called anomaly score that measures how isolated the point is with **respect to the surrounding neighborhood**.

-Distance techniques can't identify Local Outlier, hence we switch to density based techniques like the local Outlier factor algorithm.
+* Distance techniques can't identify Local Outlier, hence we switch to **density based techniques** like the local Outlier factor algorithm.

+* Basic idea of LOF: comparing the local density of a point with the densities of its neighbors.
+A has a much lower density than its neighbors.

 ## Robust Covariance